Matt Stillman, University Registrar

 Students contemplating a minor should carefully study the list of required courses and prerequisites and then consult an advisor in the academic unit with jurisdiction over the minor.
 This advisor must approve the program for the minor and completion of course requirements with a minimum 2.0 GPA.

 A minor is not required for subject matter degree programs.
 A student may complete a maximum of two minors for each baccalaureate degree.
 Students must list their minor(s) on their Application for Degree in order to have the minor(s) awarded with their degree.
 Awarded minors are entered on transcripts but will not appear on diplomas.

 Reserved Graduate Credit

 Students within 9 credits of completing an SOU bachelor’s degree at SOU, with the consent of the Division Director, may enroll in approved courses for graduate credit.
 These students must carry a 3.0 GPA cumulatively and in their major.

 Courses reserved for graduate credit may not be used to satisfy the requirements for a baccalaureate degree (including GPA).
 Courses may become a part of an advanced degree program if approved by the appropriate department and the Division Director.
 Reserved graduate credit is limited to a total of 12 credits earned over a period of not more than three terms of enrollment.
-Tuition is assessed at the undergraduate rate for graduate level courses approved through this process except in the case of an online course or a course where discounted tuition is not allowed (ex.
-COMM 548).

 Application forms for reserved graduate credit are available in Enrollment Services.